Tales

 But Mrs Owl stopped him :

-- No Prosper, it can be dangerous!
-Go hide behind a trunk, I’ll see what it is!
+– No, Prosper, it could be dangerous!
+Go hide behind a tree trunk, I'll see what it is!

-And she flew away to the branches.
-The three friends looked at each other for a short time and began to follow her running.
-Mrs Owl was agile and flew between the branches.
-She easily caught up with the little creature who had fled when she saw herself discovered.
+And she flew off into the branches.
+The three friends looked at each other for a moment and then started to run after her.
+Mrs. Owl was agile and flew between the branches.
+She easily caught up with the little creature, who had run away when she saw herself discovered.

-- Don’t be afraid, little one!
+– Don’t be afraid, my little one!
 We won’t hurt you!

-The three running young stopped at the foot of the trunk where they heard the voice of their nanny.
+The three young people who were running stopped at the foot of the trunk from where they heard their nanny's voice.

 - Do you see anything?
 Milo asked.